uphold/docs/_entities.md

 Property | Description
 --------- | -----------
-id | A unique ID on the Bitreserve Network associated with the transaction. message | A message or note provided by the user at the time the transaction was initiated, with the intent of communicating additional information and context about the nature/purpose of the transaction. status | The current status of the transaction.
-Possible values are: `pending`, `waiting`, `cancelled` or `completed`. type | The nature of the transaction.
-Possible values are `invite`, `transfer`, `external/out`, `internal`, and `external/in`.
-RefundedById | When a transaction is cancelled, specifically a transaction in which money is sent to an email address, this contains the transaction ID of the transaction which refunds the amount back to the user. createdAt | The date and time the transaction was initiated. denomination | The funds to be transfered, as originally requested.
-See "Denomination" below. origin | The sender of the funds.
+id | A unique ID on the Bitreserve Network associated with the transaction. type | The nature of the transaction.
+Possible values are `deposit`, `transfer` and `withdrawal`. message | A message or note provided by the user at the time the transaction was initiated, with the intent of communicating additional information and context about the nature/purpose of the transaction. denomination | The funds to be transfered, as originally requested.
+See "Denomination" below. status | The current status of the transaction.
+Possible values are: `pending`, `waiting`, `cancelled` or `completed`. params | Other parameters of this transaction.
+See "Parameters" below. createdAt | The date and time the transaction was initiated. normalized | The transaction details in the overall selected currency by the user.
+See "Normalized" below. origin | The sender of the funds.
 See "Origin and Destination" below. destination | The recipient of the funds.
-See "Origin and Destination" below. params | Other parameters of this transaction.
+See "Origin and Destination" below.

 <aside class="notice">
 A transaction can involve 3 different currencies: the currency as **denominated** by the user, the currency at the **origin** card and the currency at the **destination** card.
 For instance, _"transfer 1 BTC from my USD card to my EUR card"_.
 In this case, 1 BTC would be the denominated amount, but the equivalent in USD is credited at the origin, then debited in EUR at the destination.